alicemunsal/dohex/DoHex2.md

 Our test, the **Driving Adapter** calls our application use cases.
 We can swap it with a CLI application or  a REST service.
 Similarly we can swap the **Driven Adapter** with the MongoDB, PostgreSQL or a Web Service call.
 We can do that without modifying application's original source code, we only need to add new adapters. (aka Open-Closed Principle[^4])

-## Data-Oriented Design
+## Data Oriented Design

-Data-Oriented Design (DOD) is mainly used in video game development.
+Data Oriented Design (DOD) is mainly used in video game development.

 > The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
 > -- Mike Acton